2022, the year of climate restoration

 Where do you fit in?

 I invite you to take the leap in 2022 and get involved in climate restoration.
 Perhaps the biggest impact you can have is by joining our Local Chapter program.
-If you’d like to learn more, register for our next monthly Introductory Call or email Terri Pugh, our Chapter Empowerment Coordinator.
+If you’d like to learn more, fill out this quick survey or email Myra Khan, our Chapter Empowerment Coordinator.
 If volunteering isn’t right for you at this time, consider becoming a monthly donor to help sustain our momentum.
 Let’s make 2022 the year of climate restoration!